ssuryanarayanan/Qi-Docs/docs/Data.md

 - `endIndex` -- end index value
 - `count` -- number of events to return

 If the specified index is before any events, the value returned is determined by stream Behavior Mode and Extrapolation setting.
-By default (‘Continuous’ Mode and ‘Both’ Extrapolation), the first event value is returned with the index of the call.
+By default , the first event value is returned with the index of the call.

 If the specified index is after all events, the value returned is determined by stream Behavior Mode and Extrapolation setting.
 By default (Continous Mode and Both Extrapolation), the last event value is returned with the index of the call.